Even if you’re from another country, you can still get help if you need it. Find out what services are available to you as an international student.

 - compulsory psychiatric treatment.

 All European Economic Area (EEA) nationals should obtain an EHIC card before coming to the UK.
 Download the GOV.UK leaflet on EHIC [PDF 464KB].

 The EHIC card entitles you to the same medical treatment free to UK residents.
 It is important you obtain this card before you leave your home country.

 There's more information about healthcare in the UK for EU, EEA and Swiss students on the UKCISA website.

-If you’re not an EEA national and you’re studying on a Tier 4 visa you will pay an Immigration Health Surcharge as part of your application.
+If you’re not an EEA national and you’re studying on a student visa you will pay an Immigration Health Surcharge as part of your application.
 You also need to pay this charge if you extend your visa.